Mike Werner: Career

 Werner began playing football for BSG Energie Cottbus.
-He was then allowed to join the youth department of army-sponsored football club FC Vorwärts Frankfurt in 1984.
-Werner joined the reserve team FC Vorwärts Frankfurt II in the second-tier DDR-Liga in 1988.
-He then made his debut for the first team of FC Vorwärts Frankfurt in the DDR-Oberliga as a 17-year-old away against 1.
+He was then allowed to join the youth department of the army-sponsored football club FC Vorwärts Frankfurt in 1984.

+Werner attended a sports school in Frankfurt an der Oder and played for the youth teams of FC Vorwärts Frankfurt.
+He eventually made his debut for the first team of FC Vorwärts Frankfurt in the DDR-Oberliga as a 17-year-old away against 1.
 FC Magdeburg on the 20th matchday of the 1987–88 DDR-Oberliga 6 April 1988.
+He was then listed with the reserve team FC Vorwärts Frankfurt II in the second-tier DDR-Liga for the 1988-89 season.

-Werner claims that the army-officers at FC Vorwärts Frankfurt eventually had enough of him after a teacher had found a scribbling he had made, with notes such as "Udo Lindenberg" and "The wall must go".
-He was subsequently demoted to second-grade enterprise sports community BSG Motor Eberswalde in 1989.
+At the sports school in Frankfurt an der Oder, it was all about football.
+Werner has described that everything, everyday life and school, was tailored to football.
+But Werner claims that he was a "wild guy".
+He was into motorcycles and leather jackets.
+Werner claims that the army-officers at FC Vorwärts Frankfurt eventually had enough of him, after a teacher had found a scribbling he had made, with notes such as "Udo Lindenberg" and "The wall must go".
+Werner was subsequently demoted to second-grade enterprise sports community BSG Motor Eberswalde in 1989.

-Werner was invited to Hansa Rostock during the winter break 1990–1991.
+Werner was eventually invited to Hansa Rostock during the winter break 1990–1991.
 Then Hansa Rostock coach Uwe Reinders wanted to see him for a trial session.
 Werner then joined the team of Hansa Rostock for the second half of the 1990–91 season.
-Werner ultimately won the 1990–91 NOFV-Oberliga and the 1990–91 NOFV-Pokal with Hansa Rostock.

-Hansa Rostock joined the Bundesliga after German re-unification.
-Werner played for Hansa Rostock in the Bundesliga.
-He was part of a team that won victories against opponents such as Bayern Munich and Borussia Dortmund.
 Werner was not used as a central defender at Hansa Rostock, but as a marker.
 He has explained that his job at the pitch was not to ”shape football”, but "solely to destroy the opponent's game", by "following the opposing striker everywhere".
 Werner neither spared himself, nor the opponent.
+He played with number 21 at Hansa Rostock.
+Werner ultimately won the 1990–91 NOFV-Oberliga and the 1990–91 NOFV-Pokal and captured the double with Hansa Rostock in 1991.

-Hansa Rostock was relegated to the 2.
-Bundesliga after 1991–92 season.
-Werner won promotion back to the Bundesliga with Hansa Rostock in the 1994–95 season.
-Hansa Rostock then managed a sixth place in the 1995–96 Bundesliga.
-However, Werner suffered a cruciate ligament tear and had to undergo several operations.
-He subsequently ended his professional career in 1996.
+Hansa Rostock joined the Bundesliga after German re-unification.
+Werner made only one appearance for Hansa Rostock in the 1991-92 Bundesliga, but was part of a team that won victories against opponents such as Bayern Munich and Borussia Dortmund.
+Hansa Rostock was eventually relegated to the 2.
+Bundesliga after the 1991–92 season.
+Werner became regular player for Hansa Rostock in the 1991-92 2.
+Bundesliga.
+He eventually won promotion back to the Bundesliga with Hansa Rostock in the 1994–95 season.
+After promotion to the Bundesliga with Hansa Rostock, Werner fulfilled a great personal dream, by finally buying a Harley-Davidson motorcycle.
+However, Werner unfortunately suffered a cruciate ligament tear in a duel with Boussia Dortmund midfielder Knut Reinhardt on the third matchday of the 1995-96 Bundesliga.
+He hunderwent several operations, but never made it back.
+Werner subsequently ended his professional career in 1996.